 - Category: drink

-- Mix cocoa powder and sugar in a mason jar or bowl.
+- Mix cocoa powder and sugar in a mason jar or bowl and stir to combine.

-- To make a cup of hot cocoa, add a couple heaping tablespoons of the cocoa/sugar mixture to your hot liquid.
-You can use milk, water, or a mixture of both.
+- To make a cup of hot cocoa, add two heaping tablespoons of the cocoa/sugar mixture to 1/2 cup of hot liquid, with collagen protein powder (optional).
+I recommend at least 50% milk for a creamy, rich cup of dark hot chocolate.

 Keywords: hot chocolate, hot cocoa